alaotach/ISStow/Readme.md

 ISStow is a backend and frontend application designed to manage item storage on the International Space Station.
 It provides an API built with FastAPI and a frontend served using Nginx.

+YOU CAN GET ALL API ENDPOINTS AND CHECK THEM OUT @ localhost:8000/docs and frontend at localhost:80

 ---

 ## Project Structure